eclipse/adore/documentation/technical_documentation/system_and_development/build_system.md

 what capabilities a module offers the first place to look is the Makefile.

-The makefile also provides important environmental variables for docker build and docker run such as docker tag and potentially other important environmental variables relevant to the module.
+The makefile also provides important environmental variables for docker build and docker run such as a docker tag and potentially other important environmental variables relevant to the module.

 In general every module should provide a `make help` target to guild users on module capabilities.
 The 'help' target used throughout the ADORe ecosystem is a